Energy vs mood tracking in autism - why energy matters more than mood

 Sensory overload is more taxing on me than on neurotypicals.
 Special interests are satisfying, but the sensory clutter that comes with engaging in them makes it less worthwhile.

-Tracking energy helps you understand how activities are actively draining you, despite enjoying them.
-Wearing light-sensitivity glasses before running or biking outside makes something you already enjoy a lot more bearable.
+Tracking energy helps me understand how activities are actively draining me, despite enjoying them.
+Wearing light-sensitivity glasses before running or biking outside makes something I already enjoy a lot more bearable.

 Real Examples